ygalanter/fitbit-flip-demo/README.md

-# Demo of fitbit-flip linrary
+# Demo of fitbit-flip library

 This simple digital is a demo of flip-animation library fitbit-flip.